hotosm/learnosm/_posts/en/0200-12-22-arerial-imagery-considerations.md

 > middle of the existing lines.

-To offset imagery, right-click the imagery layer or menu «Imagery», open «New offset», or use the imagery adjust button
+To offset imagery, right-click the imagery layer or menu «Imagery», open «New offset», or use the imagery adjust button in the left toolbar.

-![adjust button][] in left toolbar.
+![adjust button][]

 Then drag the imagery so that it is correctly overlaid by the tracks.
 Click on another tool when it is over.
 Note that for some projects people will save offset information to the wiki or other sources so that people working together on areas can share common values.
 You can also give the